OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ### Level 2: Defense-in-Depth

 Level 2 introduces advanced security controls that go beyond the standard requirements.
-To fulfill level 2, a threat model must exist, and security must be considered during the design phase.
+To fulfill L2, a threat model must exist, and security must be considered during the design phase.
+The effectiveness of the controls must be verified using white-box testing.
 This level is appropriate for applications that handle sensitive data, such as mobile banking.

 ### Level 3: Defense-in-Depth and Resiliency

-In addition to state-of-the-art security and defense-in-depth, level 3 defines mechanisms that increase the cost of reverse engineering the application.
-It can be applied to add an additional layer of protection for applications that process sensitive data.
-Vendors may also opt to fulfill these requirements as a means of protecting intellectual property.
+Level 3 adds mechanisms that increase the cost of reverse engineering the application.
+It can be applied to add an additional layer of protection for apps that process sensitive data.
+Vendors may also opt to implement the L3 requirements as a means of protecting their intellectual property and prevent tampering with the app.

 ### Level 4: Defense-in-Depth and Strong Resiliency

-An application that achieves MASVS level 4 has both state-of-the-art security controls and software protections.
+An application that achieves MASVS level 4 has both state-of-the-art security and strong software protections.
 Such an application is highly resilient against attacks and reverse engineering attempts.
-Level 4 is meant to be applied to applications that handle highly sensitive data.
-Vendors may also opt to implement these requirements as a means of protecting their intellectual property.
+L4 is applicable to apps that handle highly sensitive data.
+The L4 controls may also serve as a means of protecting intellectual property or tamper-proofing an app.

 ## How to use this standard